Where to buy

-- The Fat Ripper shows-off plush handling and executes wheelies with ease.
+- The Fat Ripper shows off plush handling and executes wheelies with ease.

 - Detailing is praised by reviewers.
 This includes matching saddle and tire colorways.
 The top-cap reads “Fat Rippin” and rims sport cutouts in the shape of the SE logo.
-The color-coded stem-protector was appreciated for its old-school appeal.
+The color-coded stem-protector is appreciated for its old-school appeal.